Reloaded-Project/Reloaded-III/docs/Loader/Platforms/Windows.md

 ## Native Mods with Dynamic Linking

-!!! info
+!!! info "Some older native mods might want to dynamically link to libraries (.dlls) they ship with their mods."

-    Some older native mods might want to dynamically link to libraries (.dlls) they ship with their mods.
     We need to register the mod's directory as a possible path for loading DLLs.

 ```csharp
 // Reference C# code from Reloaded-II.